1 John 2.22-25.

 If you think of God as your heavenly Father, as many a religion does, I again remind you God’s a trinity.
 The Father is a person of this trinity, same as the Son.
 And

 Sigh… y’realize every analogy of the trinity is gonna misrepresent God to some degree.
-But I’m gonna tackle it anyway: If you have a problem with my leg, and would be perfectly happy dealing with me if only I’d get that leg removed, so you take a machete and start hacking it off, you now have a big problem with me.
+But I’m gonna tackle it anyway: If you have a problem with my leg, and would be perfectly happy dealing with me if only I’d first get that leg removed, so you take a machete and start hacking it off, you now have a huge problem with me.
 I’m rather fond of that leg.
 It gets me places.

-How much significantly more, then, does the Father not want the Son removed from him—and separately ignored, belittled, hated, rejected.
+How much significantly more, then, does the Father not want the Son removed from him?—and separately ignored, belittled, hated, rejected.
 The Son is part of the Father.
 They’re one, y’know; they’re both the one God.

 Second, fighting Jesus opposes the Father’s will.
 The Son is an instrument of the Father’s will.
 Who d’you think sent us the Son in the first place?
 The Son does everything he sees the Father do.